 Hurricane Isaac, 2012

 Catholic Charities Archdiocese of New Orleans was designated as the lead agency in coordinating local and federal assistance in the aftermath of Hurricane Isaac.
-Through an $8 million grant from Federal Emergency Management Agency (FEMA) via the Louisiana Department of Children and Family Services, Catholic Charities established the Hurricane Isaac Disaster Case management program to assist 1225 people still struggling to rebuild their homes and lives after the damage caused by Hurricane Isaac.
-Through the Hurricane Isaac Disaster Case Management Program (DCMP), families and inviduals in need of recovery assistance were connected to available services and material goods, including long-term sustainable housing, employment, furniture, appliances, counseling services and more.
+Through an $8 million grant from the Federal Emergency Management Agency (FEMA) via the Louisiana Department of Children and Family Services, Catholic Charities established the Hurricane Isaac Disaster Case management program to assist 1225 people still struggling to rebuild their homes and lives after the damage caused by Hurricane Isaac.
+Through the Hurricane Isaac Disaster Case Management Program (DCMP), families and individuals in need of recovery assistance were connected to available services and material goods, including long-term sustainable housing, employment, furniture, appliances, counseling services, and more.

 Deep Water Horizon Oil Spill, 2010

-In response to devastating effects of the Deep Water Horizon Oil Spill in April 2010, Catholic Charities established the Spirit of Hope program that offered behavioral health and supportive services for the families and individuals living in Louisiana’s coastal parishes.
-Additionally, in October, 2010, CCANO secured a $6.7 million grant from British Petroleum (BP) to provide behavioral health services in the affected parishes (Jefferson, Lafourche, Orleans, Plaquemines, St. Bernard, St. Mary, St. Tammany, and Terrebonne).
+In response to the devastating effects of the Deep Water Horizon Oil Spill in April 2010, Catholic Charities established the Spirit of Hope program that offered behavioral health and supportive services for the families and individuals living in Louisiana’s coastal parishes.
+Additionally, in October 2010, CCANO secured a $6.7 million grant from British Petroleum (BP) to provide behavioral health services in the affected parishes (Jefferson, Lafourche, Orleans, Plaquemines, St. Bernard, St. Mary, St. Tammany, and Terrebonne).
 Through this grant, the Spirit of Hope Collaborative was established bringing together 15 non-profits from the affected regions.
 Spirit of Hope helped minimize the impact of the BP oil spill disaster through outreach, community engagement, education, counseling services, and psychiatric services.

 Hurricane Katrina, 2005

 In the aftermath of Hurricane Katrina, Catholic Charities worked tirelessly to coordinate assistance and relief for the people of the Greater New Orleans Area.
-Within the first year of recovery, Catholic Charities had made strides in reestablishing existing programming and strategically establishing points and programs of assistance in neighborhoods most affected by Katrina including housing, healthcare, education and economic development.
+Within the first year of recovery, Catholic Charities had made strides in reestablishing existing programming and strategically establishing points and programs of assistance in neighborhoods most affected by Katrina including housing, healthcare, education, and economic development.
 Our response influenced a national model of disaster case management for future disasters.

-In addition, Catholic Charities established Operation Helping Hands in 2005, to aid elderly and disabled residents in the gutting and rebuilding of homes destroyed by flood waters.
+In addition, Catholic Charities established Operation Helping Hands in 2005, to aid elderly and disabled residents in the gutting and rebuilding of homes destroyed by floodwaters.
 Over 29,000 volunteers from across the country joined us in the rebuilding efforts.
 The program is reactivated based on disaster recovery needs after a major storm.

 Operation Helping Hands, 2005-2012

 Operation Helping Hands was proud to have welcomed 29,730 volunteers to New Orleans from 2005-2012.
 The volunteers came from across the U.S. and sometimes from across the globe giving 850,184 hours of time to rebuild Katrina-damaged homes of elderly and disabled New Orleanians.
-In sum, the volunteers gutted 1,983 homes, rebuilt 211 homes and painted 413 homes.
+In sum, the volunteers gutted 1,983 homes, rebuilt 211 homes, and painted 413 homes.

 In the aftermath of Hurricane Isaac, Operation Helping Hands helped homeowners in Plaquemines and St. John the Baptist Parishes who were affected by this devastating storm.
 In partnership with Cornerstone Builders and Community Staffing Services (CSS), OHH completed 78 relief projects.
 Several volunteer groups assisted in both locations.
-The work of OHH and its partners included everything from gutting and cleaning out household items to hanging drywall and finishing it, as well as doing home rebuild assessments to help the long term recovery group.
+The work of OHH and its partners included everything from gutting and cleaning out household items to hanging drywall and finishing it, as well as doing home rebuild assessments to help the long-term recovery group.